Skip to main content

 Templates

-We support two types of templates - html files (not templates) or pug templates.
+We support two types of templates: HTML files (not templates) or Pug templates.
 It’s easy to add your own template language too.

-Example of folder
+Example of a folder:

-html.pug; // html markup of email
+html.pug; // HTML markup of the email

-subject.pug; // subject to generate
+subject.pug; // Subject to generate

-text.pug; // text version of email
+text.pug; // Text version of the email

-style.css; // styles to inlide inside html
+style.css; // Styles to inline inside the HTML

-Inline images
+Inline Images

 <img src="/cats.jpg" data-inline />